bradfordharrison2606/blog/_posts/2024-08-08-EmblemSigurd.md

 The <b>Ridersbane</b> is definitely the most fun of Sigurd's Engage weapons to play around with because, against Cavalry Foes, it effectively has 30 Might.
 Combine this with Momentum, boosted by Gallop and you have an easy way to wipe Cavalry Foes off the map.
 Recall how I said Override could be comical when used on a line of Cavalry Foes.
 The Ridersbane is why.
 I've seen people in the Engage online communities call this the "Ridersbane Shishkebab" and it fits.
 Even outside of skewering Cavalry Foes, its normal stats are still nothing to sneeze at with good Might, Hit, and very low Weight compared to other Lances, especially the normal Ridersbane. <br><br>

 The <b>Brave Lance</b> is an Engage Weapon I'm not too fond of.
-Brave Weapons in Engage are lacklustre in Engage and this one is no different.
+Brave Weapons in Engage are lacklustre and this one is no different.
 Low Might and low Hit are not doing this weapon any favors.
 Even with Sigurd's passive Build bonus, the Brave Lance is still heavy enough to weigh down a majority of Units which makes doubling difficult.
 Furthermore, recall how Momentum only applies to the first hit of an attack.
 If the first hit of the Brave Lance misses, that's it.
 The other 3 hits don't get the bonus from Momentum.

 </details>